 2. Buying bullion – placing an order

 - If you wish to purchase bullion through us, on an allocated or unallocated basis, you can do so on our website.
 If your order is over our thresholds, you require storage from us or we need to verify your identity for other reasons, we will need to carry out compliance checks prior to sending your items – see clause 8 of this Agreement for details.

 - When you order on our site you will receive an automatic order confirmation.
 If payment has not been made at the time of purchase by card, we expect this to arrive within a few hours of receiving the order.
 We accept payment by Bank Transfer, Debit and Credit Cards for purchases under £10,000 and cash for which a surcharge is added (currently but not limited to 1.5% of the invoice total)

-- In order to keep our prices competitive and offer our customers the best possible deals our margins are often quite tight, if a delay in payment in a volatile market causes our purchase costs to exceed the price at time of order confirmation we reserve the right to renegotiate with you or cancel your order.
+- In order to keep our prices competitive and offer our customers the best possible deals our margins are often quite tight, if a delay in payment in a volatile market causes our purchase costs to exceed the price at time of order confirmation, we reserve the right to renegotiate with you or cancel your order.
+This may also happen when our supplier increases their price to us without warning – it is impossible for us to always be aware of these changes.
 Fortunately this rarely happens.